Lake Placid 2: Plot

-Researchers Frank Mills and Tillman are exploring the lake on a rubber tube raft until Tillman is dragged into the water and killed by a crocodile.
+Researchers Frank Mills and Tillman are exploring the lake on a rubber tube raft until something drags Tillman into the water and eats him up, with a hand and a foot remaining.
 In Aroostook County, Maine, Frank reports this to sheriff James Riley, showing him Tillman's severed body parts.
 James, Frank, and wildlife officer Emma Warner venture out onto the lake, where they find more of Tillman's remains.
-Meanwhile, three friends, Mike, Edie, and Sharon are killed by a crocodile while swimming in the lake.
-James, Emma and Frank stop at the house of Sadie Bickerman, an elderly hermit who has allegedly been feeding the crocodiles, to interrogate her about her missing sister Delores, but she refuses to answer nor let them in the house.
+Meanwhile, three friends, Mike, Edie, and Sharon are shown hiking in the forest and disappearing in the lake, after stopping by to enjoy a swim together.
+James, Emma and Frank stop at the house of Sadie Bickerman, an elderly hermit who has allegedly been feeding crocodiles in the lake, to interrogate her about her missing sister Delores, but she refuses to answer nor let them in the house.
+James, Frank and Emma eventually realizes this was all the doings of some giant crocodile, after it attacks them and destroys their boat.
 A poacher named Jack Struthers and his assistant Ahmad land their plane on the lake, hoping to kill the crocodiles after getting a tip from a local.

 The sheriff's son, Scott Riley, wanders into the woods, and appears to be stalked by the incoming crocodile.
 It turns out to be Daisy, the pet dog of Kerri.
 Scott then meets Kerri and her boyfriend, Thad.
 Daisy barks at something moving in the lake, but Kerri sees nothing.
 Sadie talks with a photographer at a boat dock before going back to her cabin, and the photographer is killed purposely by a crocodile while taking pictures.

 Riding the boat again, James suddenly slows down, knocking Frank into the lake, but James and Emma bring him back on board to safety.
 When a crocodile appears, James draws his gun, but the crocodile dives under to knock the three off the boat.
 The boat is demolished, and all three get to land unharmed.
 The three meet Struthers and Ahmad, who flew a plane to distract the crocodile.